 I don’t remember my answers to these questions, but I know of one from the story that my mom tells people, “[I] am her real mommy, and I’m about as real as it gets!” she replied to those seven year olds at the baseball game.

-I was originally born in Fuzhou, China; I was adopted through an agency that was connected to my orphanage within 13 months.
-I was fortunate to be adopted at such a young.
+I was originally born in Fuzhou, China; I was adopted through an agency that was connected to my orphanage.
+I was 13 months; I was fortunate to be adopted at such a young.
 There was one girl in the orphanage that was 4 years old and she was in my adoption group.
 I could only wonder what all she still remembers, if she remembers anything at all that early in life.

 What bothers me isn’t that I stand out for being Chinese American.

 Personally for me, it’s the unknown.
 I despise it.
 I know little to hardly no information of my family history.
 I’m reminded of this as other people state how similar my sister looks like both of our parents.
 Which parent do I resemble the most?
 Whenever I’m at the doctor’s office, I have to check the ‘unknown’ box for the family history sections.
 Did I inherit this disease from anyone in my family, am I a carrier of something?